freiheit-com/kuberpult/README.md

-# fdc cd for developers
+# kuberpult Readme for developers

 ## Release a new version